Some features on this site will not work because you are using an outdated browser, please upgrade or change your current browser.

 Wayne joined the committee in Nov 20 after visiting George and his family, who the Amelia Mae Foundation support.

-Clare has been involved in the foundation since she met her husband, our deputy chair of trustees, at one of the charity events, she has always supported us and been part of many fundraisers including cycling from John O'Groats to Lands End in 2017.
+Clare has been involved in the foundation since she met her husband, our deputy chair of trustees, at one of the charity events.
+She has always supported us and has been part of many fundraisers including cycling from John O'Groats to Lands End in 2017.

 Chris is from Newcastle Upon Tyne and has worked in computer programming and application development across all sectors for over fifteen years.

-He joined the committee in Novermber 2019 to assist with digital technologies and website maintenance.
+He joined the committee in November 2019 to assist with digital technologies and website maintenance.

 Hailing from London, Armi has been involved with the charity since 2018, after meeting John Murray on a trek of the Great Wall of China.
 In 2019, Armi joined a fundraising trip to Mount Fuji in Japan and became part of the AMF family.
 She was invited to join the Committee in November 2020.
 Being a PA, Armi uses her organisation skills to help organise fundraising trips.
 She has also been more involved with family liaison, helping Angie to support our families, by making some happy memories.

 “To be invited to join the committee was a real honour.
 Being able to help our families, even in a very small way, is so rewarding.
 Knowing what they go through and the dignity that they show, is very humbling and makes me more determined to do the best I can for them”